-- On-course services including water, toilets, electrolyte, bananas, and gels and medical
+- On-course services including toilets, electrolyte, bananas, gels and medical

-- Exciting downtown Finish Line, with music, food, a Finish Line Street Festival, and more!
+- Exciting downtown Finish Line with music, food, a Street Festival, and more!

-There will be no package pick-up on race day.
-Please pick-up your package within Expo Hours.
+There is no package pick-up race day.
+Please pick-up your package within Expo Hours:

-Every runner is required to pick up their own Bib and runners package.
+Every runner is required to pick up their own runner package.
 Proxy pick up is not available.

-You will need your bib number and your picture ID in order to pickup your package.
+How to… You will need your bib number and your picture ID in order to pick-up your race package.
 Make sure to get everything you came for!
-Your race package includes Bib, Race Chip, short-sleeved Tech Shirt and race goodies.
+Your race package includes race goodies including your race bib and timing chip, and short-sleeved technical shirt.

-Platinum Runners have access to an express pickup line at the Health, Sports & Lifestyle Expo.
-Look for the special entrance marked Platinum Runners.
-Please bring your bib number and photo ID.
+Prestige Runners have access to an express pick-up line at the Health, Sports & Lifestyle Expo.
+Look for the special entrance marked Prestige Runners.

 Public transportation is key to the success of the event.

 Traveling to the Start Line is easiest with Canada Line.
 Take the Canada Line from downtown Vancouver (southbound) or from Richmond (northbound) and get off at Oakridge-41st station.
-From there, you will walk to the Start Line – this takes about 15 minutes and volunteers will be there to guide you to the Runners’ Compound.
+From there, walk to the Start Line – this takes about 15 minutes and volunteers will guide you to the Runners’ Compound.

 As Marathon runners are getting to the Start Line, Half Marathon runners will be traveling down Cambie Street.
 Marathon runners are therefore advised to get off the Canada Line at Oakridge-41st Station instead of King Edward Station (as it will be difficult to cross Cambie Street from King Edward St while the Half Marathon is underway).

-For more information on public transportation in Vancouver, please visit the TransLink website.
+For more information on public transportation, please visit the TransLink website.

-If you need to be dropped off near the Start Line, we recommend Main Street, near East 30th Avenue.
-Please make sure to give yourself lots of time to walk to the Start Line – at least ten extra minutes.
+Car Drop-offs: If you are being dropped off near the Start Line, we recommend Main Street near East 30th Avenue.
+Please make sure to give yourself lots of time to walk to the Start Line – at least 15 extra minutes.
 Expect delays and lots of traffic, but try to embrace the anticipation and action as it’s all part of the journey!

 *Schedule subject to change:

-- 08.30am: Race begins!
-First corral of runners leave; subsequent corrals to follow.
+- 8.30am: Race begins!
+First corral of runners leave; subsequent corrals follow.

 Things to remember: